-- 50. Following assessment of a contaminated site, decisions are made on the most appropriate means of managing the risks presented by the site.
+39.50.
+Following assessment of a contaminated site, decisions are needed-made on the most appropriate means of managing the risks presented by the site.
 Such decisions can be taken at the national, regional or local level or, in certain circumstances, by landowners or other entities.
-The objective for managing the risks should be agreed in advance of action and should be consistent with the objective of the Minamata Convention to protect human health and the environment from the anthropogenic emissions and releases of mercury and mercury compounds.
-The requirements for contaminated site management may be set out in national or local legislation and policies. - 51.
+The objective for managing the risks should be agreed in advance of action and should be consistent with the objective of the Minamata Convention in terms of to protecting human health and the environment from the anthropogenic emissions and releases of mercury and mercury compounds.
+The requirements for contaminated site management may be set out in national or local legislation and policies.

+40.51.
 There are two main ways of addressing site contamination resulting from previous industrial activities or other human activities: site management and site remediation.
 Site management is likely to be needed as an initial step after identifying the site and possible release/exposure routes, whether or not remediation is undertaken.